pyinstaller/pyinstaller/doc/source/Tutorial.rst

   (on \*nix, of course).

 While we are not a security expert, we believe the scheme is good enough for most of the users.

-Now, take notice that if the executable does a setuid root, a determined hacker could possibly (given enough tries) introduce a malicious lookalike of one of the shared libraries during the hole between when the library is extracted and when it gets loaded by the execvp'd process.
+**Notes for \*nix users**: Take notice that if the executable does a setuid root, a determined hacker could possibly (given enough tries) introduce a malicious lookalike of one of the shared libraries during the hole between when the library is extracted and when it gets loaded by the execvp'd process.
 So maybe